Post by: Mike Philipps

 We focus on the outright odds for simplicity’s sake, but keep in mind major golf betting events like the Bridgestone Invitational tend to motivate online bookmakers to come up with all sorts of markets.
-Bet365 is usually the most active in this regard as they come up with at least two dozen unique markets for every noteworthy golf tournament.

 If you don’t want to bet on who will win the 2017 WGC Invitational outright, you can also bet on winners by nationality, pick players to finish in the top 5, 10 or 20 and even pit individual golfers against one another and bet on which of those two will finish with the best score.

-There are many betting options at Bet365 so they are our number one pick.
-However, you should always make sure to compare the odds across a few betting sites to make sure you get the best odds for your individual pick.
+You should always make sure to compare the odds across a few betting sites to make sure you get the best odds for your individual pick.
 You can get started by seeing how the top 20 players in the field compare across multiple bookmakers using the following tables.

 Top Picks and Player Previews

 Below is a rundown of some of the best options to finish at or near the top of the leaderboard.
 But with such a loaded field from top to bottom, it is truly anyone’s tournament.
 Dustin Johnson – ranked No. 3 at the time – won last year, while Shane Lowry – ranked No. 48 – won the year before.
 In all, 17 major champions – with 28 major titles to their names – are part of the field.

 - World Golf Ranking: 2